 If you are PvPing in competitive BGs then some enchants, especially Stamina, can be desireable.

 The general routine is this: Keep the opposition at maximum range wherever possible and blast away.
 Use Frost Nova or Ring of Frost when the mob gets too close.
-Blink, get some range and blast away.
-Wands have situational use in Cataclysm, but the wand slot is going away in Mists of Pandaria.
-You will still be able to use one, though.
-Check them out, they might be worth it if only for the stats.
+Blink, get some range and blast away to get that Shatter effect (starting at level 16.)

 Something to show you the way as you level, where to go and what to do, helps alot.